2mol/pyramid-maker/README.md

 - [x] basic framework, rough visualization.
 - [x] add input boxes for coordinates.
-- [ ] label points.
 - [ ] presets for some basic shapes that work well.
 - [ ] mouse interactions, dragging of corners.
-- [ ] annotate visualization with angles and lengths.
-Toggle button.
+- [ ] annotatations for angles and lengths.
+On/off toggle button.
 - [ ] cut list, calculate m<sup>2</sup> of material required.
 - [ ] units!
 - [ ] build instructions in README.